-Strategy: HCPS will support joint recruitment by utilizing the HCPS and school platforms, social media, and fliers in the community noting all available pre-k programs.
+Strategy: HCPS will support joint recruitment to publicize pre-kindergarten options for all families in Harford County by utilizing the HCPS and school web platforms, school and county social media, and fliers and yard signs in the community noting all available pre-k programs.
+HCPS Office of Early Childhood will also host parent sessions for pre-k applications at provider locations and school locations across the county between April and May annually.

-Barrier: Supporting community providers with training and coaching support in addressing the social emotional needs of all learners
+Barrier: Supporting community providers with training and coaching support in addressing the social emotional needs of all learners.

-Strategy: Provide Pyramid Model training and a dedicated 1.0 Pyramid Model Coach to support community preschool providers
+Strategy: Provide Pyramid Model training options for day and evening participants.
+Hire a dedicated 1.0 Pyramid Model Coach to directly support community preschool providers with social emotional coaching, resources and supports for the provider and families.